 - We want unique perspectives

-- We don’t want your academic essays or thesis papers
+- We don’t accept academic essays, thesis papers, or poetry

 Let’s get in touch: